krisztianb/eslint-plugin-directory-mirror/README.md

 The option has a `mirrors` array with objects describing the mirrored directories.
-Read the object like this: `forEach` of these files require in the directory `dir` a file with the extension `ext` and the same name (including sub directory).
+Read the object like this: `forEach` of these files require in the directory `dir` a file with the extension `ext` and the same name (without extension and including sub directory).

 For the example above this means:

--   For every test file in the `test` folder there has to be a corresponding source file in the `src` folder.
+-   For every test file with the extension `.test.ts` in the `test` folder there has to be a corresponding source file with the extension `.ts` in the `src` folder.
--   And for every source file in the `src` folder there has to be a corresponding test file in the `test` folder.
+-   And for every source file with the extension `.ts` in the `src` folder there has to be a corresponding test file with the extension `.test.ts` in the `test` folder.